Teach Better or Show Smarter? On Instructions and Exemplars in Automatic Prompt Optimization: Understanding Instruction Optimization and Exemplar Optimization

-\textbf{2)} When \textit{combined}, benefits of ES and IO stack up but are largely attributable to ES: under ``Mutation'' (\textit{last column}), the best ES strategy, the performance gap between the best and worst IO strategies shrinks to less than 4\%, suggesting that instructions might be less critical if the LLM is provided with good exemplars after all.
+\textbf{1)} In \textit{isolation}, EO boosts performance more effectively than IO: for example, with reference to Table~\ref{tab:aggregated_results_gemini}, compared to the seed prompt, using the best EO strategy ({Mutation}, \textit{first row}) alone increases the average performance by >11\%, compared to approximately 8\% using the best IO strategy (ProTeGi, \textit{first column}); \textbf{2)} When \textit{combined}, benefits of EO and IO stack up but are largely attributable to EO: under ``Mutation'' (\textit{last column}), the best EO strategy, the performance gap between the best and worst IO strategies shrinks to less than 4\%, suggesting that instructions might be less critical if the LLM is provided with good exemplars after all.

 We observe similar conclusions for different models and task combinations.
-In fact, on MMLU (Table~\ref{tab:mmlu_bison}) featuring much smaller validation splits, we observe that judicious exemplar selection completely eliminates the performance gap caused by IO under zero-shot, with \textit{No IO} even surpassing SoTA IO.
+In fact, on MMLU (Table~\ref{tab:mmlu_bison}) featuring much smaller validation splits, we observe that judicious exemplar optimization completely eliminates the performance gap caused by IO under zero-shot, with \textit{No IO} even surpassing SoTA IO.
 Interestingly, as we show in Fig.~\ref{fig:gen_gap} where we further consider the difference between validation accuracy, which is the empirical objective function in Eq.~\ref{eq:apo}, and the test accuracy, which is the reported metric that represents the generalization power of the optimized prompt, \textit{optimized exemplars generalize better than optimized instructions} under all model-task combinations considered.
-On MMLU tasks (two rightmost plots in Fig.~\ref{fig:gen_gap}), IO even improves validation performance comparable to or better than ES, but the validation improvement does not generalize to the test set.
-These imply that the superior test performance of ES cannot be solely attributed to a more effective search space $\mathcal{P}$ or optimization strategy in Eq.~\ref{eq:apo}, and the performance gap might not be completely closed by advancing optimization only.
+On MMLU tasks (two rightmost plots in Fig.~\ref{fig:gen_gap}), IO even improves validation performance comparable to or better than EO, but the validation improvement does not generalize to the test set.
+These imply that the superior test performance of EO cannot be solely attributed to a more effective search space $\mathcal{P}$ or optimization strategy in Eq.~\ref{eq:apo}, and the performance gap might not be completely closed by advancing optimization only.